$0 Neurodivergent Homeschooling Hack — A Flexible Roadmap for Wired-Differently Families

 Or maybe you've already pulled them out.
 And now you're sitting at the kitchen table, staring at a blank calendar, thinking: "I'm not a teacher.
 I have ADHD myself.
 How am I supposed to do this?"

 So you did what every overwhelmed parent does: you searched online.
-You joined Facebook groups where the advice contradicts itself every third post.
-You opened Reddit threads that spiral into arguments about unschooling versus classical.
-You found Etsy planners that are pretty but empty — just boxes without instructions.
-You found $200-$500 curricula that promise to solve everything but assume your child learns the way the curriculum was designed, not the way your child's brain actually works.
+You joined Facebook groups where half the posts say "unschool everything!" and the other half say "you need structure!"
+You opened Reddit threads that spiral into arguments about curricula you've never heard of.
+You found Etsy planners that are colour-coded and pretty — but just blank boxes with zero instructions on how to fill them for a child who melts down at the sight of a worksheet.
+You found $200-$500 curricula that assume your child learns the way the program was designed, not the way your child's brain actually works.

 What's Inside the 17-Chapter Guide